ArtavanTechnologies/GoharMind/README.md

 - Local and private AI deployment
 - Role-based access and governance
 - Integration with industrial information systems
+- Integration with GoharTwin

 ---

 ## Knowledge Sources

-GoharMind is designed to work with industrial information such as:
+GoharMind is intended to work with industrial information such as:

 - Operational manuals
 - Engineering documents